osawa-naotaka/svg2woff2/README.md

 - **No File I/O Dependencies**: Works with strings and buffers, allowing integration with any I/O system
 - **Full TypeScript Support**: Complete type definitions for a seamless development experience
 - **CSS Generation**: Automatically generates CSS for using your custom icons
+- **ViewBox Preservation**: Option to maintain the original SVG viewBox dimensions

 ## Installation